fromiva/UrlShortcut/docs/develop.md

 There are two dedicated application profiles to unit testing and quality assurance:
 `test` and `qa` accordingly.

-Besides the JUnit and Mokito testing libraries, the dedicated Spring Framework, Spring Boot, Spring Data and Spring Security utilities and annotations are used.
+Besides the JUnit and Mokito testing libraries, the specialized Spring Framework, Spring Boot, Spring Data and Spring Security utilities and annotations are used.
 JaCoCo is used as a code coverage toolkit.